These are not only Banana Pancakes. These are Banana Sourdough Pancakes. It means I used a little bit of my starter to make pancakes!

 And because I have to feed my starter everyday, I end up with a lot of starter leftovers that are meant to be discarded.
 Instead of discarding my leftovers, I’ve been trying to come up with recipes to use those precious little pieces of life!

 Also, it’s common for some of the geeky bakers to name their starters.
 I’m a geeky baker.
 Therefore, I name my starters.
-My very first starter’s name was Leopold.
-I didn’t dare naming any other starters I made after Leopold.
-But I did name this one!
-I called her Phoebe.
-Phoebe is currently living on top of my fridge, which is a nice warm spot, where I keep my starter fed, happy, and alive!
+So I called this one Phoebe.
+Phoebe is currently living on top of my fridge, which is a nice warm spot, where I keep her fed, happy, and alive!

 Her house is a little jar, Phoebe’s Shack, and she just chills all day, ready for me when the ideas and baking impulses happen.
 I kinda have a lot of those.
 Baking is almost like a compulsion to me.
 I do it out of instinct.
 My heart and my soul are guiding me.